-The outputs of all DACs can be updated simultaneously using the $\overline{\text{LDAC}}$ function, with the added functionality of user-selectable DAC channels to simultaneously update.
-There is also an asynchronous $\overline{\text{CLR}}$ that clears all DACs to a software-selectable code-0 V, midscale, or full scale.
+The outputs of all DACs can be updated simultaneously using the LDAC function, with the added functionality of user-selectable DAC channels to simultaneously update.
+There is also an asynchronous CLR that updates all DACs to a user-programmable code-zero scale, midscale, or full scale.

-The AD5678 utilizes a versatile 3-wire serial interface that operates at clock rates of up to 50 MHz and is compatible with standard SPI[®], QSPI[TM], MICROWIRE[TM], and DSP interface standards.
+The AD5628/AD5648/AD5668 utilize a versatile 3-wire serial interface that operates at clock rates of up to 50 MHz and is compatible with standard SPI, QSPITM, MICROWIRETM, and DSP interface standards.
 The on-chip precision output amplifier enables rail-to-rail output swing.